 Engine: Sachs 198cc, as used in the Messerschmitt KR200 Kabinenroller

-In aftermath of WWII the need for cheap transportation was great.
-In the late 1940s Norbert Stevenson of Germany constructed a simple three-wheeled machine and named it Fulda after the village were it was built.
+In the lean years following WWII the need for cheap transportation was great.
+Late in the 1940s Norbert Stevenson of Germany constructed a simple three-wheeled machine and named it Fulda after the village where it was built.

 The first prototype was ready 1950, with financial aid from a Bosch merchant, Karl Schmidt.
 The next prototype appeared in 1953 built using corrugated sheet-metal, later made more stylish using aluminum.
 The plastic variant did not appear until 1957.